realXtend/doc/arch_article/simple.rst

 a limited fashion, as these servers still assume the hardcoded SL model, but developers using Naali can still add additional arbitrary client side functionality and have the data automatically stored and synchronized over the net via OpenSimulator.
+Entity actions are currently not implemented in this Opensimulator realXtend addon.

 The realXtend platform does not yet solve all problems related to virtual world architectures.
 Naali does not currently address scaling